nerdfiles/yuml/readme.md

 state diagrams to ported to Kingly, ultimately determining normative code matter in a Yeoman-ish like way (but, like, from text files, as a presumed normative format for generating code not weird ass templates).

+The progression of the application based on the link relation's relating relation presupposes that a mereological complex may be layered although the categorical heterogeneity of the names in which layering in expressed need be ontologically homogeneous.